 In the general sense, private equity is meant to inject working capital into a promising business and refine products, while keeping shareholders suitably compensated for their risk taking.
 While this typically means investing in a company that will provide the firm with great returns, these returns – technically – could also be social returns.
 And that’s where impact investing comes in.

-Impact investing can generate social and environmental returns, as well as positive financial returns.
+Impact investing in Africa can generate social and environmental returns, as well as positive financial returns.
 And sometimes even more importantly, it can change the popular attitudes towards a specific business.

 Take a look at the global oil firm BP.
 After the accident with the Deepwater Horizon offshore rig in the Gulf of Mexico in 2010, their stock values took a severe hit.
 Under pressure from concerned investors, BP was quick to implement energetic and comprehensive programs to compensate the affected populations and reverse the environmental damage.

-Private equity firms are now looking to include impact investing in the scheme of their portfolios, and today interest in social impact returns among private equity investors is at a level where it is possible to talk of social investment as an alternative asset class.
+Private equity firms are now looking to include impact investing in Africa into their portfolios, and today interest in social impact returns among private equity investors is at a level where it is possible to talk of social investment as an alternative asset class.
 Some private equity firms are already consciously approaching investments while thinking, “how can we place money for positive impacts?”.

 However, not all private equity firms have fully embraced impact investing just yet.
 Many are not yet ready to look beyond income statements and balance sheets to see if the company’s goals, values and missions address health, social and environmental challenges.
 But this could soon change.

 In recent years, there has been greater attention given to impact reporting – the auditing of non-financial results – which has made sustainable business, social enterprises and charities ventures that much more attractive to private equity firms.
 Having access to these types of audits can help private equity firms get more involved with social impact investing, as they can show both the social return as well as the cash return.